 From a young age, create opportunities for collaboration and not competition among siblings or cousins.
 For example, you can give them a sum of money as a group that they can give to a charity, but they’ll need arrive at a consensus.
 For those in their early twenties, you can give them a sum to invest with the help of an adviser.
 They’ll discuss important questions such as their goals for the investment and their attitude to risk and arrive at a consensus.

-Build a shared sense of purpose and an emotional connection within the family and towards the family’s assets.
+You may seek to build a shared sense of purpose and an emotional connection within the family and towards the family’s assets.
 This can start with articulating your shared values and how they influence the purpose of your wealth.
 Arrange for children to pay regular visits to the family business or take part in projects for the family’s charitable foundation.

 Family Legacy Self Assessment